GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 The final environment is Gym-compliant.
 OpenAI _Gym_ @brockman_openai_2016 was created to define the standard way of interacting with #acr("RL") environments.
 _Gymnasium_ @towers_gymnasium_2024 by Towers et al. has since replaced it and was used in this project.
+This precaution ensures compatibility with the rest of the #acr("RL") ecosystem and would allow other researchers to use the designed environment.
 A three-microphone array is used to model the agent's sensors.
 Each microphone has a cardioid pattern.